-Max Young and wife Sally farm 7 km west of Ardrossan, on shallow calcareous limestone soils.
+Max Young farms west of Ardrossan, on shallow calcareous limestone soils.
 Mr Young has been farming since completing a Diploma of Agriculture from Roseworthy in the early 1980s.
 He has been no-till farming since 1997, growing predominantly wheat, lentils and barley along with some chickpeas and canola.
 He has always had an interest in agricultural research and was interested in being a part of SAGIT to help ensure farmers’ levy money was directed towards research designed to make South Australian farmers more profitable.

 Bryan Smith has farmed in two diverse locations in 40 years which has fostered his passion for agriculture.
 He farmed for 25 years at Laura in the Mid North of SA and now farms at Nundroo on the far West Coast.
 Mr Smith’s current cropping program is 4000 hectares of wheat, barley and canola.
 He also runs 1500 Dorper ewes.
 Mr Smith’s interest in research and development grew following his adoption of direct drilling technology in the mid-1980s while at Laura, being regularly involved with on-farm trial work and field days.